-So how can brands use storytelling in their video marketing?
-By identifying the narratives that parallel and intersect with their brand, product, or service.
+So how can brands use storytelling in their videos?
+Storytelling happens when identifying the narratives that parallel and intersect with the brand, product, or service.

 Chronological narrative runs parallel to your brand.
 It tells who you are, where you’ve been and where you’re headed.
-Here are a few questions to ask yourself when trying to identify the stories you can tell in your business videos:
+Here are a few questions to ask yourself to help you identify the stories to tell in your business videos:

 Additionally, there are stories that intersect with your brand along the way.
 These types of stories can be highly effective.
 Some example questions to ask:

 - Who has our brand, product, or service helped recently?
 How did that happen?